geosolutions-it/MapStore2/docs/developer-guide/developing.md

 * Import the project in eclipse from **File --> Import**
 * Then select Existing project into the Workspace
-* Select root directory as "web" (to avoid eclipse to iterate over all node_modules directories looking for eclipse project)
+* Select root directory as MapStore root (to avoid eclipse to iterate over all node_modules directories looking for eclipse project)
-* import the project
+* import all projects

 ### Start Debugging with eclipse